buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

 technique for resource management and performance optimization.

 At its core, a thread pool is a collection of worker threads that are ready to execute given tasks.
-Instead of spawning a new thread for each task - a potentially costly operation in Rust - tasks are submitted to the pool and executed by available workers (threads).
+Instead of spawning a new thread for each task - potentially costly operation in Rust - tasks are submitted to the pool and executed by available workers (threads).
 This pattern is useful in various scenarios: web servers handling multiple client connections, task scheduling systems processing queued jobs, parallel data processing applications crunching large datasets,